Donik03050208/TMS_C32_Lesson_8_beta/README.md

-HERE THE FOLLOWING TASKS ARE IMPLEMENTED:=
+HERE THE FOLLOWING TASKS ARE IMPLEMENTED:

 Added verification for the amount of transfers